karolyia79/octoscreen/README.md

 ## 🌟 Overview

-**OctoScreen** is an open-source companion firmware designed to bring a dedicated, highly responsive physical touchscreen controller directly to your 3D printer.
+**CYDOctoScreen** is an open-source companion firmware designed to bring a dedicated, highly responsive physical touchscreen controller directly to your 3D printer.
 Running on the affordable and powerful **Guition JC2432W328** hardware board, it interfaces seamlessly with your OctoPrint server over Wi-Fi, giving you total control and real-time telemetry right at your printer enclosure without needing a bulky desktop or constantly pulling out your phone.

 ---